Bhavya290223/Auth/README.md

 # Auth Project

 This is a site to have your secrets shared anonymously.
-It uses mongoDB to store data and also various authentication methods to have a secure login and registering an account
+It uses mongoDB to store data and also various authentication methods to have a secure login and registering an account.
+It also makes use of Javascript, node js, css, html etc.